top of page

 Dr. Thai graduated from the Johns Hopkins School of Medicine in Baltimore, MD.
 He finished post-graduate training in general surgery internship and neurosurgery residency at The Johns Hopkins Hospital in Baltimore, MD, where he was also appointed a Fellow, Chief Resident, Instructor of Neurosurgery, and Assistant Chief of Service for neurosurgery.

-Dr. Thai has been internationally published, including peer-reviewed original science research publications and abstracts in international journals, international science meetings, and medical text books, with over 100 publications/abstracts/book chapters.
-He has been a Howard Hughes Medical Institute Research Scholar and has also been on the editorial board of medical journals and invited as guest editors.
-He has also taught medical students and mentored residents as an Assistant Professor of Neurosurgery at the Johns Hopkins School of Medicine and as the Founder and Director of the Johns Hopkins Neurosurgery Updates Symposium for the National Capital Region.
+Dr. Thai has published nationally and internationally, including peer-reviewed original science research publications and abstracts, science meetings, and medical text books, with over 100 publications/abstracts/book chapters.
+He was a Howard Hughes Medical Institute Research Scholar and served on the editorial board of medical journals and invited as guest editors.
+He taught medical students and mentored residents as an Assistant Professor of Neurosurgery at the Johns Hopkins School of Medicine and as the Founder and Director of the Johns Hopkins Neurosurgery Updates Symposium for the National Capital Region.

 Click here for Complete Publications List